oclafela/blog/content/now.en.md

 This is a <a href="https://nownownow.com/about" target="_blank" rel="noopener noreferrer">now page</a>, and if you have your own site, you should make one, too.
 I updated this page for the last time the 25th of December, 2021; feel free to consider it as a Christmas gift.

 ### living <a id="living"></a>
 The tiny (but beautiful) Luxembourg has been hosting me since May 2020.
-The city is lovely; public transportations are free; many public parks and forests; you can speak Italian everywhere (almost).
+The city is lovely; public transportations are for free; many public parks and forests; you can speak Italian everywhere (almost).
 But a year and a half are probably enough for a tiny place, isn't it?
 Ps Luxembourg is between France, Belgium and Germany, in case you're wondering (I know you're).

 ### learning <a id="learning"></a>
 I'm studying at the <a href="https://www.open.ac.uk/" target="_blank" rel="noopener noreferrer">Open University</a>, pursuing my Business Management bachelor's degree as a part-time student (six years in total, 2019-2025).
 I’m attending the “B207 Shaping business opportunities” module; once completed, I'll be halfway through my studies!